 - Anchovies - It wouldn't be Sicilian cooking without talking about this ingredient.
 Saute 3-4 chopped anchovies until they melt with the celery and onion.

 - Herbs - Mint and basil are excellent additions!

-- Cooking process - Before roasting you can salt the eggplant pieces for a 1/2 an hour.
+- Cooking process - Before roasting you can salt the eggplant pieces for 30 minutes.
 The salt will release moisture from the eggplants and allow them to cook quicker in the oven.
 Using a paper towel, pat dry the eggplants with a wiping action to remove some of the salt before roasting.
 I rarely salt the eggplants prior to roasting, but want to point out the option.